QuesmaOrg/quesma/docker/README.md

 * `local-dev.yml` - used for local development (and demos) - contains running Quesma with almost all the services and data
 * `local-debug.yml` - used for debugging Quesma when running from IDE, contains only auxiliary services which connect to the local process
 * `kafka-demo.yml` - created specifically for Device demo, contains all services and data, including Kafka, which writes to Quesma via Elasticsearch Connector.
+* `opensearch.yml` - used for local development with OpenSearch instead of Elasticsearch.
+Work in progress.
 * `hydrolix.yml` - to be used with Hydrolix, requires `.env` file from 1Password.
 You like want also to create a data view in Kibana, see below.

 ### Hydrolix data view creation